Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 It's time to tell the truth about scams in life coaching and business coaching.

-You might be here because you are a life coach who has overpaid for a program, workshop or retreat that overpromised and underdelivered.
+You might be here because you are a life coach, aspiring entrepreneur or self-improvement seeker who has overpaid for a program, workshop or retreat that overpromised and underdelivered.
 Or worse.

 Sadly, some in the coaching industry, particularly in high-ticket business coaching, engage in predatory and unlawful tactics to get you to buy, and stick around — and pressure you to engage in the same tactics yourself.